-This leaflet has been written and produced to inform you, your partner and family in order to assist and support you, if you are considering or have been recommended to have this surgery.
+This leaflet has been written and produced for you, your partner and family to assist and support you, if you are considering or have been recommended to have this surgery.
 It is not intended to replace verbal information with your surgeon and specialist nurse.
 You can access other information via websites available – see end of leaflet.

 Benefits and Reasons for having a Radical Hysterectomy

 The aim of this surgery is to give the best possible outcome of your treatment management.
 You may want to know whether your treatment will work or whether you can stay well without treatment.